awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 To support connecting to your instance using SSH, launch the instance using a key pair and a security group that allows SSH access, and ensure that the instance has internet connectivity\.
 You provide the `.pem` file for the key pair when you connect to the instance\.

 Use the following procedure to connect to your Mac instance using an SSH client\.
-If you receive an error while attempting to connect to your instance, see [Troubleshooting connecting to your instance](TroubleshootingInstancesConnecting.md)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.

 **To connect to your instance using SSH**